-Healthcare to make a determination.
+Healthcare or its delegated entities to make a determination.

-Network facility admitting members for inpatient services must notify Verda Healthcare within 48 hours of admission.
+Network facilities admitting members for inpatient services must notify Verda Healthcare or its delegated entities within 48 hours of admission.
 All admissions will be reviewed for medical necessity and follow normal concurrent review processes.